Top 12 application performance monitoring tools Using AI and machine learning for APM

 What is real user monitoring (RUM)?

-RUM is commonly used by content delivery networks to ensure that content is being delivered as expected to end users with the right level of performance and least amount of latency.
+If an organization's website or application is slow to respond or is prone to issues, then the user experience (UX) could drop significantly -- potentially deterring users from that platform.
+RUM is commonly used by content delivery networks to ensure that content is being delivered as expected to end users with the right level of performance and the least amount of latency.
 RUM is also used by software as a service (SaaS) providers, as well as website and application developers, to validate the expected behavior of an application with real users.

 How does real user monitoring work?

-Real user monitoring works by using different techniques to gain visibility into user activities.
+Real user monitoring applies different techniques to gain visibility into user activities.

-The first step in most RUM technologies is capture capability.
-This is a passive technology that can capture information about a user interaction with the site.
-Often, the way that is achieved is with some JavaScript code that is injected into a website, enabling passive tracking.
-Passive monitoring can also come from web server log files that track IP addresses.
+The first step in most RUM technologies is establishing capture capabilities.
+These are passive technologies that can capture information about a user's interaction with a website.
+Often, this is achieved by injecting some JavaScript code into a website, enabling passive tracking.
+Passive monitoring can also come from web server log files that track Internet Protocol addresses.

-With data capture in place, the next step for a RUM technology is to assemble all data from a given real user into a user session.
+With data capture in place, the next step for a RUM tool is to assemble all data from a given real user into a user session.
 The session information provides a timeline of events that indicates when a page was accessed and how long it took to load.
-Session information can also show how a real user moves from one page to another to help developers understand user experience (UX) with a given site or service.
+Session information can also show how a real user moves from one page to another to help developers understand the UX with a given site or service.

 Putting it all together, RUM tools also assemble the captured user session information into accessible visualizations.
 This includes dashboards and reports that make the information useful and help improve UX and website performance.